About Project 10

 - Student development and outcomes

-These initiatives will help provide the training, technical assistance, and resources for personnel throughout the state who are working to improve the future success of students with disabilities.
+These initiatives drive the training, technical assistance and resources for personnel throughout the state who are working to improve the future success of students with disabilities.

 Project 10 is housed at the University of South Florida St. Petersburg's (USFSP).